 Home for polar bears is on the sea ice, where they hunt seals at open leads.
 Polar bears are found in five nations across the Arctic: the U.S. (Alaska), Canada, Russia, Greenland, and Norway (Svalbard).

-Home is on the sea ice.
-A polar bear's home range can be enormous—far greater than any other species of bear.
-The size of a polar bear's range depends on two main factors: habitat quality and availability of seal prey.
+The sea ice is vast and ever-changing.
+Because of this a polar bear's home range can be enormous—far greater than any other species of bear.
+The size of a polar bear's range depends on two main factors: the quality of the sea ice and the availability of their seal prey.

 Polar bears respond to seasonal changes and the distribution of seals and sea ice.
 In food-rich areas, they have smaller home ranges and their habitat often overlaps with other bears.

 A Polar Bear’s Home Range